githubteacher/feb-developers/places/redlands-ca.md

 ### Place to Eat

 - State Street
+- Some other place.

 ### Things to do

-- Go hiking in the near-by mountains
+- Go hiking near Big Bear.
+- Go mountain biking at Snow Summit.